-The new Construction Skills building completed in the year and opened in January 2022.
-All grant funding from GMCA in relation to this building £3.3m, has been received in full.
+The College opened a new Health & Social Care Simulation Suite in September 2022 which was funded under T Level Capital funds.
+All grant funding from DfE in relation to this building £0.5m, has been received in full.

-During the year, the College was awarded grant funding towards a £975k project for T-levels (50:50 matched).
-This allowed the College to refurbish 'C' floor and the remaining half of 'B' Floor in the Victoria Building to create specialist teaching space for Health and Social Care.
-The new facilities will be ready for Teaching in September 2022.
+During the year, the College was also awarded further T Level grant funding towards a £0.9m project (50% matched).
+This allowed the College to refurbish 'D' floor in a similar method with theory based classrooms and a simulated practical setting.
+The new facilities will be ready for Teaching in September 2023.